 - Standard international literature search databases, such as Medline and Embase

 - 'Standard' local medical publications.
 For the Netherlands, these include Pharmaceutisch Weekblad, Nederlands Tijdschrift voor Geneeskunde, Geneesmiddelenbulletin and Medisch Contact.
-In any case, the local publications must be part of your strategy and should always be included in your strategy for a literature search.
+The local publications must be part of your strategy for a literature search, unless the product is not available in the country (see above).

 - Depending on the product (e.g. herbal medicinal product) and/or indication (e.g. cardiovascular), other local publications may also be relevant.